Skip to Content

 Walk the Hooker Valley Track

 If you only have time for one hike while in Mount Cook National Park then the Hooker Valley Track should be it!
-The trail is a 10 km/6.2 mile return trip.
-It’s very well maintained and is an easy hike that is relatively flat.
+The trail is a 10-kilometer (6.2 mile) return trip.
+It’s very well maintained and is a relatively flat and easy hike.

 Along the hike, you cross several suspension bridges and have views of surrounding mountains, but the main attraction is at the end of the trail.
 Once you reach Hooker Lake at the base of Mount Cook you’ll see why I love this place!